 Good practices observed

-• Including statements derived from oversight bodies in policy and guidance documents.
+• Include statements derived from oversight bodies in policy and guidance documents.

 • This approach sets the tone and expectations an organisation has of its decision makers.